 History Of Our Soccer Club

-Vancouver United Football Club (VanU) is a relatively new club with a long history.
-VanU was founded in 2011 as a result of the joining of three long standing west side Vancouver clubs that go back to the late 1950s - Dunbar Soccer Association, Kerrisdale Soccer Society, and Point Grey Soccer Association.
-VanU inherited from these founding clubs a long tradition of strongly engaged players and teams, community involvement, supportive families, and a large number of volunteers.
+Vancouver United Football Club (VanU) was founded in 2011 as a result of joining three long-standing west side Vancouver clubs - Dunbar Soccer Association, Kerrisdale Soccer Society, and Point Grey Soccer Association.
+The founding clubs go back to the late 1950’s, and VanU inherited from these clubs a long tradition of strongly engaged players and teams, community involvement, supportive families, and a large number of volunteers.

 Where We Play